Ford Focus Estate interior, tech and comfort

 The Ford Focus Estate gets the same great driving position as the hatchback.
 There’s plenty of adjustment in the seats and the steering column, which allows even the tallest of drivers to get comfortable.
 ST-Line variants also get an excellent pair of sports seats with a particularly good lumbar setting.

-Active models are slightly more difficult to get comfortable in if you’re used to driving a conventional estate, because the seat is mounted higher up to suit the car’s SUV-ish design.
+We found the Active model to be slightly more difficult to get comfortable in, especially if you’re used to driving a conventional estate.
+That’s because the seat is mounted higher up to suit the car’s SUV-ish design.
 The lowest setting on the driver’s seat is a couple of inches higher than the standard car’s, meaning tall drivers will be constantly craning their necks to see through the windscreen.

 Ford changes the Focus Estate’s suspension settings according to the specification, too, which alters the way each model rides.
 ST-Line models are lower and more harshly sprung, while Active variants are taller and softer.